rbtylee/tutorial-jsonc/tutorial/Json-c.md

 The home page for json-c: [https://github.com/json-c/json-c](https://github.com/json-c/json-c).

 Linux users may be able to install json-c using their OS's packaging system.
 Doing so may not result in the most recent version of the library tho.
-If that concerns you, install by following the installations instructions found on the Github page.
+While you may  install by following the installations instructions found on the Github page, this is only recommended if you really know what you are doing.
+Many other packages may depend upon json-c.
 Note, the documentation can be generated directly from the source codes using Doxygen or accessed [online](http://json-c.github.io/json-c/).

 I will be using [Bodhi Linux 5.1](https://www.bodhilinux.com/) based on Ubuntu 18.04 as my Distro in this tutorial and gcc as my compiler.
 So to install: